LBI Fishing Report May 23, 2024 Update

 The month of May has been very, VERY good to surf anglers.
 The beaches of Long Beach Island are alive with both striped bass and drum.
 The fishing is and has been firing on all cylinders.
-Here’s my latest report video from earlier this week, loaded with some recent catch photos…
+Here’s my latest LBI Fishing Report May 2024 video from earlier this week, loaded with some recent catch photos…

 CLAM – CLAM – CLAM – This spring the clam bite is strong for both striped bass and black drum.
 Right now we have possibly the best showing of black drum that the area has seen in decades.
 It started off earlier in the spring with a great showing in the bay but more recently the suds have lit up with boomers.